Medha-tech/text-summarization-/README.md

 **5. Selecting top sentences**

-  The top 30% of the highest-scoring sentences are extracted and combined to create the summary.
+  The top 30% of the highest scoring sentences are extracted and combined to create the summary.

   ---